pauliacomi/pyGAPS/docs/manual/parsing.rst

 The isotherms can also be imported or exported in an Excel format, if required.
 This is done with the help of the xlrd/xlwt python packages.
-An example excel isotherm can be found :download:`here <../files/isotherm.xls>`.
+An example excel isotherm can be found
+:download:`here <../files/isotherm.xls>`.

 The framework provides two functions for Excel files:

-    - Import an isotherm from Excel: :meth:`~pygaps.parsing.excelinterface.isotherm_from_xl`
+    - Import an isotherm from Excel:
+      :meth:`~pygaps.parsing.excelinterface.isotherm_from_xl`
-    - Export an isotherm to Excel: :meth:`~pygaps.parsing.excelinterface.isotherm_to_xl`
+    - Export an isotherm to Excel:
+      :meth:`~pygaps.parsing.excelinterface.isotherm_to_xl`

 To export an isotherm to an Excel file, pass the isotherm object, as well as the path where the excel file should be created.

 ::

     # create the path
-    path = r'C:\\myisotherm.xls'
+    path = r'./myisotherm.xls'

     # export the isotherm
     pygaps.isotherm_to_xl(my_isotherm, path)